SCHUBERT, Franz

 Mario Carpintero, student

-After the student's complete performance of the first movement of the Arpeggione Sonata, Caussé comments on a fingering choice at the end that doesn’t quite convince him—though he admits some uncertainty, as the piece wasn’t originally written for viola and it's particularly difficult to determine the best solution.
-Nevertheless, he suggests what feels most natural to him.
+After the continuous performance of the first movement of the “Arpeggione” Sonata, Caussé suggests a certain fingering for the ending that does not convince him, although with some doubt since this is not a work written for viola, and it is especially difficult to determine the best option, but he indicates which one is the most natural for him.

-He reviews specific points in the score with the student, mainly related to articulations, fingerings, dynamics, and coordination with the piano.
-Caussé continues to express doubts about the most suitable interpretive options, acknowledging that while it’s a very good piece, it wasn’t intended for the viola.
-For that reason, he avoids prescribing a definitive interpretation.
-Instead, he encourages the student to make his own decisions and to discuss those choices with others who also play the work—or with him.
-Caussé then asks questions about certain decisions involving articulation and phrasing, tempo (emphasizing it should be Allegro, though moderate—not Andante), and meter (recommending it be felt in 2 rather than in 4).
+He reviews certain specific points on the score with the student, mainly regarding articulations, fingerings, dynamics, and coordination with the piano.
+Caussé continues to have many doubts about the most appropriate options for certain passages because it is a work that is very good but not for the viola, so he does not want to tell the student how to play.
+It is the student himself who must make his choices and discuss the reasons with other people who also play it or with him.
+Then Caussé asks him about certain decisions regarding articulation and phrasing, tempo (Allegro although moderato, not Andante) and meter (better to think of it in 2 rather than 4).

 Language: English